 Karl Landsteiner was a notoriously private person who disliked publicity and rarely gave interviews and speeches, although much in demand.
 He became a naturalized United States citizen in 1929.

-Landsteiner died of a heart attack in 1943 while still performing his duties at his laboratory at the age of 75.
+Landsteiner died of a heart attack on 26 June in 1943 while still performing his duties at his laboratory at the age of 75.
 He was honored with a Lasker Award in 1946, three years after his death.